pool

 seconds and throwPoolTimeout

 if a connection is not available in time.Upon context exit, return the connection to the pool.
 Apply the normal connection context behaviour (commit/rollback the transaction in case of success/error).
-If the connection is no more in working state replace it with a new one.
+If the connection is no more in working state, replace it with a new one.

 with my_pool.connection() as conn: conn.execute(...) # the connection is now back in the pool

-(timeout: float = 5.0)¶ Close the pool and make it unavailable to new clients.
+Close the pool and make it unavailable to new clients.

 PoolClosed

 exception.
-Currently used connections will not be closed until returned to the pool.Wait timeout for threads to terminate their job, if positive.
-If timeout expires the pool is closed anyway, although it may raise some warnings on exit.
+Currently used connections will not be closed until returned to the pool.Wait timeout seconds for threads to terminate their job, if positive.
+If the timeout expires the pool is closed anyway, although it may raise some warnings on exit.

 Note